reduxjs/redux-toolkit/docs/tutorials/advanced-tutorial.md

 + }, [org, repo, issueId, issue, dispatch])
 ```

 We continue the usual pattern.
-We drop the existing `useState` hooks, pull in `useDispatch` and the necessary state via `useSelector`, and dispatch the `fetchIssue` thunk to fetch data.
+We drop the existing `useState` hooks, pull in `useAppDispatch` and the necessary state via `useSelector`, and dispatch the `fetchIssue` thunk to fetch data.

 Interestingly, there's actually a bit of a change in behavior here.
 The original React code was storing the fetched issues in `<IssuesListPage>`, and `<IssueDetailsPage>` was always having to do a separate fetch for its own issue.
 Because we're now storing issues in the Redux store, most of the time the listed issue _should_ be already cached, and we don't even need to fetch it.
 Now, it's totally possible to do something similar with just React - all we'd have to do is pass the issue down from the parent component.
 Still, having that data in Redux makes it easier to do the caching.